 Resources:

-Auricular Detoxification Specialists if they register with the Board and renew their registration.
+Auricular Detoxification Specialists only if they register with the Board and renew their registration.
 If your license or registration has lapsed please take action to reinstate before you practice.

 The